Wednesday, September 3, 2025

 * spoilers *

 Speaking of story, where did it go?
-After the initial family farm burns down scene, there's no more story, so I may need to start checking other videos.
+After the initial family farm scene, there's no more story, so I may need to start checking other videos.
 I do enjoy the little interstitial drawings and animations of newspapers describing events and purchases made from catalogs.
 You need that because the game is not building much of an atmosphere.

 I've got no problem with the Dead Eye game mechanic; I liked the way it worked in Max Payne.